git-bsd/rippled-openbsd/README.md

 https://github.com/ripple/rippled

 #### does this work?
-It should at this moment work on 7.1-stable.
+It compiles currently on openbsd7.1-current
-(still need to test, but the main package compiles now with clang-13)
+Still need to do some tests but seems to work for now.
+If you want to use reporting mode with CassandraDB, the current version does not compile openssl in.
+Some BIO errors I need to figure out.

 ## Motivations
 1. I want to learn more about UNIX like operating systems.